GNR Class N2: Preservation

 One, No. 1744/4744 (BR No. 69523) survived into preservation, and after initially running at the Keighley and Worth Valley Railway and Great Central Railway (heritage railway), now resides at the North Norfolk Railway.
 It is owned by the Gresley Society, and has appeared in LNER Black, BR Black, and GNR Apple Green while in preservation.
 The loco's most recent overhaul was completed in 2009, with the engine being given its GNR Apple Green livery at the same time, and is usually based at the NNR when not visiting other railways.
 The engine re-visited King's Cross on Tuesday 5 April 2016 for the unveiling of a statue of Sir Nigel Gresley, the engine in question was moved to and from Bounds Green behind a diesel since the locomotive was unable to move under its own power at the time.
+It is the only Gresley-designed Tank Engine in preservation.

 Models

-The N2 was the basis of the Hornby Dublo 0-6-2T tank engine, which was offered in the liveries of all the 'Big Four' companies - despite being clearly one of the LNER N2s fitted with condensing gear for use on the London Underground.
-Mainline Railways also produced models of the N2 in the 1980s, theirs depicting engines no. 4744 in LNER Black, no. 9522 in LNER Apple Green (9522 was the only N2 to wear this livery, which was applied in 1946) and a model in BR lined black.
+The N2 was the basis of the Hornby Dublo 0-6-2T tank engine, which was initially offered in the liveries of all the 'Big Four' companies – GWR green, LMS black, LNER black and SR olive green.
+Announced in the October 1938 issue of the Meccano Magazine, it retailed at 12s 6d with a clockwork mechanism, or 17s 6d for the three-rail electric version.
+As with other Hornby Dublo locomotives of the period, the bodyshell (or "housing" in Hornby terminology), chassis and wheels were made of diecast Zamak 5 zinc alloy.
+The clockwork version was last advertised in August 1940, and the electric in November 1941; after the war, the three-rail version was advertised again from June 1948, but the clockwork was not reintroduced.
+The 'Big Four' liveries continued, but the LNER version later changed from black to green, until April 1953 when all four were replaced by a single version in British Railways lined black.
+A two-rail electric version (also in BR black) was added to the range in July 1960. the three-rail version was not advertised after September 1963, with the two-rail continuing until December 1964.
+The final retail price for both electric versions was £2-16-9d.
+Meccano Ltd, the owners of the Hornby Dublo range, collapsed in 1964 and was acquired by Lines Bros, the owners of the rival Tri-ang Railways range.
+The remaining stock of Hornby Dublo products was then sold in packaging branded Tri-ang Hornby, but there was no new production.
+The former Hornby Dublo tooling was sold to G & R Wrenn, at the time another Lines Bros subsidiary; Wrenn put the 0-6-2T model back into production, in two-rail form only, during 1969.
+Initially in BR black, a LNER green version was added in 1970.
+They were packaged in boxes initially branded Tri-ang Wrenn, and later (following the sale of Wrenn by Lines Bros) Wrenn Railways.